garden-rs/garden/README.md

 Environment variables are resolved after garden variables.
 This allows the use of garden variables when defining environment variable values.

+Environment variable names can use garden `${variable}` syntax when defining their name, for example `${TREE_NAME}_LOCATION=: ${TREE_PATH}` exports a variable called `xyz_LOCATION` with the location of the `xyz` tree when used inside the `xyz` tree's environment definition.

 ### OS Environment Variables

-OS-level environment variables that are present in garden's runtime environment are pre-populated into garden's variables.
-This allows for `${variable}` expressions to reference values from garden's runtime environment.
+OS-level environment variables that are present in garden's runtime environment can be referenced using garden `${variable}` expression syntax.

-To disable loading of environment variables, configure the `garden.environment_variables` value to `false`.
+Garden variables have higher precedence than environment variables when resolving `${variable}` references -- the environment is checked only when no garden variables exist by that name.